pletzer/python-oop-novice/_episodes/02-writing-classes.md

 In this episode we will learn how to write our own classes.

 Let's assume that we want to write a linear regression class, which should behave similarly to `sklearn.linear_model.LinearRegression`.
 That is, the class should have `fit` and `predict` methods.

+{% include image.html url="../assets/img/linear-regression.svg"
+alt="Scatter plot of data points with a straight fitted line, labelling the intercept where the line crosses the y-axis and the slope as a rise-over-run triangle" caption="Linear regression fits a straight line y = coef_ &middot; x + intercept_ through a set of data points."%}

+A straight line fitted through a set of points has two parameters: the `intercept_`, where the line crosses the y-axis, and the `coef_`, its slope.
+These are exactly the two attributes `sklearn.linear_model.LinearRegression` exposes after fitting, and the two attributes we'll give our own class below.

 Here is a possible implementation:

 ~~~
 import numpy